Creativehandlescom/fe-short-task/README.md

    of services:
    `[{ id: string, name: string, capacity: number }]`.
 Capacity is the exact number of customers required for this service.
 The label of select will be `service_name (service_capacity)` , so for example `Bowling (4)`.
 2. Allow adding customers to the form.
-You shouldn't be able to add more customers than current selected service capacity.
+You shouldn't be able to add more customers than current selected service's capacity.
 3. Don't allow submitting the form when it's not valid.
 It's enough just to enable/disable submit button, no input error messages are required.
 Valid form means: